minqiaowang/exacc-provision/create-vm-cluster-network/create-vm-cluster-network.md

 # Create VM Cluster Network

 Before you can create any databases on your Exadata Cloud@Customer infrastructure, you must create a VM cluster network, and you must associate it with a VM cluster.
-Each Exadata Cloud@Customer infrastructure deployment can support one VM cluster network and associated VM cluster.
+Each Exadata Cloud@Customer infrastructure deployment can support eight VM cluster networks and associated VM clusters.

 ## Prerequisites